szadam/pynvm/docs/source/getting_started.rst

         reg.write("lol" * 10)
         reg.write("aaaa")

-    # Will only execute the hardware drain (aka PCOMMIT)
+    # Will only execute the hardware drain (if available)
     m = pmem.map(fhandle, 4096)
     with pmem.DrainContext(m) as reg:
         reg.write("lol" * 10)